cosmos/sdk-tutorials/academy/my-own-chain/game-winner.md

 * You understand the concepts of [Protobuf](../main-concepts/protobuf.md).
 * Have Go installed.
-* The checkers blockchain with the deadline field and its handling.
-Either because you followed the [previous steps](./game-deadline.md) or because you checked out [its outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-deadline).
+* The checkers blockchain codebase with the deadline field and its handling.
+You can get there by following the [previous steps](./game-deadline.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-deadline).

 </HighlightBox>